mattrahmani/david-jones-bargain-finder/README.md

 # david-jones-bargain-finder

-This Robot is able to find bargains from David Jones store and take screenshots of products come with more than 70% discount.
+This Robot is able to find bargains from David Jones store.

 Steps to run the project on your local:

 1. Get the project into your local machine.
 2. Make sure you have node.js installed.
-3. Install and opnen VScode or any Editor of your choice and open the project in it.
+3. Install and open VScode or any Editor of your choice and open the project in it.
 4. Now run "npm install" in your console and it will download all the packages.
 5. "wdio.conf.js" in the project is the main config file.
 6. The command to run the project is given in "package.json".